paul-grassi/800-63-3/sp800-63-3/sec1_2_introduction.md

     2.2 of OMB M-04-04 provides the guidance necessary for agencies to perform this mapping.

-3.  *Select technology based on e-authentication technical guidance* – After the appropriate assurance level has been determined, OMB guidance states that agencies should select technologies that meet the corresponding technical requirements, as specified by this document.
-Some agencies may possess existing e-authentication technology.
+3.  *Select technology based on digital authentication technical guidance* – After the appropriate assurance level has been determined, OMB guidance states that agencies should select technologies that meet the corresponding technical requirements, as specified by this document.
+Some agencies may possess existing digital authentication technology.
 Agencies should verify that any existing technology meets the requirements specified in this document.